Andrew Scarborough: Career

-Andrew made his television debut on the BBC's popular medical drama Casualty.
-He then went on to play roles in many TV dramas, including The Bill (ITV), Streets of Gold (S4C), Heartbeat (ITV), Touching Evil (ITV) and Silent Witness (BBC1).
+Scarborough made his television debut on the BBC's popular medical drama Casualty.
+He then went on to play roles in various TV dramas, including The Bill (ITV), Streets of Gold (S4C), Heartbeat (ITV), Touching Evil (ITV) and Silent Witness (BBC1).
 He also made a guest appearance in one of Britain's most highly regarded and favourite soaps Coronation Street as "love rat" Harvey Reuben.

 His film debut was in a Hallmark production of Jason and the Argonauts.